ArmstrongSubero/rvcircuit-studio/README.md

 **Protect your privacy!**

-WE WILL NEVER GATHER OR COLLECT ANY OF YOUR DATA!
+No accounts, no telemetry, no cloud.
+Your code stays on your machine.
 ALL FREE AND OPEN SOURCE!!

 ## Key features